-Along with interest rates, origination fees are a factor that can quickly increase your borrowing costs.
-To find the best deals on a student loan, you’ll want to figure out what is an origination fee — and when it is worth paying.
+Along with interest rates, origination fees are a factor that could quickly increase your borrowing costs.
+To find your best deals on a student loan, you’ll want to figure out what an origination fee is — and when it is worth paying.
 Let’s look at how to do this by answering the following two questions:

 Simply put, a lender charges origination fees for processing a loan application and agreement.
 The loan fee covers the lender’s costs of underwriting a loan, pulling the borrower’s credit and verifying identity and documents.